delphix/dcs-for-azure-templates/README.md

 * REST service for talking to DCS for Azure
 * Azure SQL Database for storing metadata about the data you have discovered and rules for masking

+### Linked Service Naming Conventions

+All pipelines in this repository follow standardized naming conventions for linked services.
+Key requirements:

+1. All pipelines must have `Metadata Datastore` (AzureSqlDatabase) and `ProdDCSForAzureService` (RestService)
+2. All pipelines must have at least one `_Source`; mask pipelines need at least one `_Sink`
+3. RestService names use CamelCase without underscores
+4. Non-RestService names follow `CamelCase_{Source|Sink|Staging}` format

+📖 **See the complete guide:** [Linked Service Naming Conventions](./documentation/guides/linked-service-naming-conventions.md)

 ### To Import Latest Version Templates

 To create the latest version of the template, you will need to zip the content in this repository.